Social Media Best Practices

 - Be creative!
 Photos, short videos, and infographics will increase views of your posts.
 Don’t be afraid to use visuals to boost your message.

 - Engage with others.
 Social media is a conversation that is designed to be interactive.
 Respond to questions on your pages, retweet and share posts from other College accounts, and ask other College accounts for support.

 - Use the right dimensions and tools to make your account look appealing and feel professional.
 Guides like this one will tell you the proper image dimensions for all the major social media networks.

 - Post consistently!
 Worldwide users send 5,700 tweets a second.
 If you’re not posting consistently to your social media accounts you’re being lost.
 Take the time to post and don't abandon your accounts.

 - But don’t post too much.
 How often you should post depends on the social media site and your audience.
 But never overwhelm your audience with posts.
 If you’re hitting more than 10 posts in a day you’re definitely overdoing it.

 - Don’t post anything private or sensitive.
 As an educational institution we have a commitment to respect the privacy of our students.
 Familiarize yourself with FERPA guidelines and always err on the safe side when sharing information about individuals.

 - Know your audience.
 Knowing who you’re trying to reach will change how and what you share.
-If you’re after a student audience using fun features like memes may help increase student followers and engagement.
+Students, parents, and alumni all engage with social media accounts differently.
+Knowing your audience prefered platform will help share your message.